acer51-doctom/home-server-setup/README.md

 [^1]: You can compile them by either using `auto-py-to-exe` or `pyinstaller`.
 Install them with `pip`. <br>
 **USAGE:** <br>
 If you prefer GUIs, install `auto-py-to-exe` <br>
-If you prefer the Command Prompt or Terminal, use `pyinstaller`.
+If you prefer the Command Prompt, use `pyinstaller`.